 Local sponsorships and events.
 Contact local sports teams or schools to see if there are upcoming opportunities to showcase your brand.

 Anything you can do to make your restaurant stand out and capture the attention of prospective customers will help expand your reach and margins.
-For more restaurant manager tips and inspiration, download our free 2023 Restaurant Marketing Calendar & Toolkit.
+For more restaurant manager tips and inspiration, download our free Restaurant Holiday Marketing Calendar & Toolkit.

 4. Look for fresh revenue streams